mvillafuertem/scala-1/topics/syntax/underscore.md

 ## Numeric spacing

-Sometimes, when we work with vary large literal numbers, like `100000000000L` (that's one trillion) it is useful to group the digits to make them easier to read.
+Sometimes, when we work with very large literal numbers, like `100000000000L` (that's one trillion) it is useful to group the digits to make them easier to read.
 So we can write,
 ```scala
 val trillion: Long = 1000_000_000_000